einkorn pizza crust on baking sheet

 On Tuesday, we had some friends over for dinner and we made homemade pizza with my favorite no-knead crust.
 Then on Thursday, I made this pizza — this deliciously flaky, thin and crispy pizza crust made from einkorn flour (which I will explain more about in a sec, NOT TO WORRY) topped with roasted potatoes (that taste like potato chips on a pizza, major swoooooon), fresh mozzarella, red onion, roasted garlic and fresh rosemary.
 Then on Friday, I made a dessert pizza with a sugar cookie crust for a client.

 You may say all that pizza-ing is just too much; I say it was glorious, and I hope to repeat it one day — nay, week — soon.
-Probably like next week.
+Probably like next week with my sourdough discard pizza dough.

 Until then, memories of this pizza in particular will linger as it was my favorite of the whole week.
 I mean, potato chips on a pizza, guys.
 You just can’t go wrong with the carbs-on-carbs combo.